What Is a “Community Cat”?

 Donate.
 Make a tax-deductible contribution via PayPal, or send a check to 9528 Miramar Road, PMB 160, San Diego, CA 92126.
 (Tax ID: 33-0590141)

 Spay and neuter your pets.
-Cats can begin reproducing as early as five months of age, so they should be sterilized by that age, or younger.
-Cats can give birth several times a year, and each litter adds to the millions of cats across the country competing for homes.
+Cats can begin reproducing as early as five months of age, so they should be sterilized by five months or younger.
+Cats can give birth several times a year, and each litter adds to the millions of cats across the country who are competing for homes.
 Close to two million cats are euthanized each year in shelters and animal control facilities nationwide.

 In addition to population control, sterilization can also eliminate unpleasant behaviors of intact cats, such as fighting and spraying.

-For low-cost spay/neuter for pets in San Diego County, contact:
+For additional low-cost spay/neuter services for pets in San Diego County, contact:

 - SNAP’s Neuter Scooter – (866) SPAY-BUS – for owned pets